Why Choose UsSchedule a call

 Our team is comprised of search engine optimization experts that thoroughly research topics for traffic and competition, and can identify the low hanging fruit of high traffic / low competition topics that have the best chances at success.
 We also format them properly, review each and every outbound link manually and nofollow links to smaller sites where appropriate, write well-optimized meta titles and descriptions, apply ALT tags to images, ensure your website has caching enabled and a great Google Pagespeed insights score, track rankings, and much much more.

-We also have full time in-house graphic designers who create custom images for you in Photoshop.
+We also have full-time in-house graphic designers who create custom images for you in Photoshop.
 Not only will all of your images be properly optimized and fast-loading, but they’ll be the correct sizing, will be relevant and will add value to your content, and will be fully custom so you’ll own the rights to those images.
 We can even add custom watermarks so your logo is tastefully added to the corner of each image.
 Stock images are cheesy and don’t add much value.
 In fact, we find they tend to turn people away.

 We also have full-stack developers in-house and blog optimization experts.
 Need WordPress plugin recommendations?
 We have you covered, and we’ll even set it up for you.
 Want your site to be faster?
 We’ll make it happen for you.
-Want to add call to actions to improve sales?
+Want to add a call to action to improve sales?
 We’ll help you do it in a way that is tasteful and effective without annoying your visitors.
 We are born webmasters and blog experts and are happy to help you make the most out of your blog.

 We’re also experts in just about every content management system you can think of.
 Shopify, WordPress, Hubspot, Medium, Ghost, even custom implementations; you name it and we will handle it like experts.
 We develop plugins and write code for many of these CMS’s for fun.

 The end result of these efforts is having powerhouse blog posts that are better written than 99% of your competitors.
 If you hire a great writer who isn’t a content marketer, you might end up writing about all the wrong things, and the posts may not be as relevant, optimized, beautiful, or effective.
 Many of our new clients hired writers previously who wrote well-read blog posts, but they missed their mark and didn’t address the visitor’s intent when searching for that topic, so they never ranked or received any traffic.
 For example, if an article about “How To Build a House” spends half of the article talking about the pros and cons of building a house and what rooms you might want, instead of information on zoning, permits, local ordinances, budget, estimated timelines, getting bids from contractors, and other points of interest centered around building a house, you’ll lose that visitor immediately and Google will know it’s not as helpful as other articles, even though it technically reads well and is free of grammatical errors.
-Search intent and topic relevancy is extremely important.
+Both search intent and topic relevancy is extremely important.

 This is just the tip of the iceberg.
 Your font sizes may be too small, or you may be using a font color that is too light, which is hurting your rankings.
 You may be forgetting to include important bio information about the author on the post, which hurts your credibility with Google since they don’t know who wrote it or their qualifications (Google’s E-A-T update).
-Your comments may be visible to users but not index-able by Google.
+Your comments may be visible to users but not indexable by Google.
 There’s an overwhelming amount of things to check when blogging, and we check them all (even advanced SEO theory stuff that is proven via large scale testing and analysis but not directly confirmed by search engines).

 Reason #6: Honesty and integrity